elinfalla/black_grass_project/code/README.md

 ## Code

 ### Description
-This repository contains all code for translating Butler's risk index into R, calculating risk of the black-grass strategies, and analysis and plotting.
+This directory contains all code for translating Butler's risk index into R, calculating risk of the black-grass strategies, and analysis and plotting.

 ### File descriptions